mikolaj-git/mikolaj-git/README.md

-- 👋 Hi, I’m @mikolaj-git
+- 👋 Hi, I’m Mikolaj Buczek
 - 👀 I’m interested in learning Front-end web development
 - 🌱 I’m currently learning CSS, HTML, RWD, JSS
 - 💞️ I’m looking to collaborate with companies that will allow me to gain experience in the work of a front end developer